 One option could be to get a part-time job that isn’t part of the work-study program.
 College towns usually have plenty of coffee shops and restaurants that are looking for part-time or seasonal employees.
 Managers or owners may be willing to work with student-employees to build their work schedule around classes.

 Those who aren’t interested in formal employment could try something more flexible, like babysitting.
-The work is usually flexible, and if you’re watching the kids in the evening while the parents enjoy a night on the town, you could have a bit of time to do some homework or assigned reading after you’ve put them to bed.
+The work is often in the evening, and you might have a bit of time to do some homework or assigned reading after you’ve put the kids to bed.

-Another idea?
-Pick up a side hustle.
-Find something enjoyable that has a doable time commitment.
-For example someone studying journalism or writing, could try sending out a few pitches for freelance writing assignments.
+Another idea is to pick up a side hustle, perhaps related to your major.
+For example someone studying journalism or writing could try sending out a few pitches for freelance writing assignments.
 A graphic designer could take on a few side projects.

 A side hustle allows students to pick something that fits with their skills and time.
 This way, there’s still plenty of time to focus on schoolwork.

-Any money earned outside of the work-study program will be reflected as income when filing the FAFSA the following year and could affect eligibility for aid .
+Just keep in mind that any money earned outside of the work-study program will be reflected as income when filing the FAFSA the following year and could affect eligibility for aid.

 Managing Finances After Graduation

-After graduating, students will hopefully be in a better financial position than they were in as students borrowing their loans—with a new degree and working in a new career.
-Depending on the individual’s earning potential and credit history, it may be possible to lower your interest rate when refinancing student loans with a private lender.
-Know that when you refinance federal loans they lose eligibility for federal repayment programs and protections like deferment and forbearance.
+After graduating, you will, ideally, be in a better financial position than you were as a student taking out loans.
+Depending on your earning potential and credit history, it may be possible to lower your interest rate by refinancing your student loans with a private lender.
+Just keep in mind that when you refinance federal loans, they lose eligibility for federal repayment programs and protections like deferment and forbearance.

-Some private lenders may offer some protections to their borrowers, including SoFi.
-Those who unexpectedly lose their job through no fault of their own, may qualify for SoFi’s unemployment protection, which allows borrowers to temporarily pause payments.
+Some private lenders, however, may offer some protections to their borrowers, such as unemployment protection, which allows borrowers to temporarily pause payments if they lose their jobs.

 The Takeaway

 The federal work-study program offers part-time employment to students who qualify.
-Eligibility for the program is determined by a variety of factors including their family’s income and the student’s enrollment status.
-When a student applies for aid may also impact whether or not they are awarded work-study, as it is often awarded on a first-come, first-served basis.
+Eligibility for the program is determined by a variety of factors, including your family’s income and your enrollment status.
+When you apply for aid may also impact whether or not you are awarded work-study, as it is often given out on a first-come, first-served basis.

 SoFi Loan Products